Semrush helps you:

 As you might expect, one of the best ways to get eyeballs on your content is to share it on social media.

-For example, I recently shared my post “Voice Search: The Definitive Guide” on LinkedIn:
+For example, when I shared my post “Voice Search: The Definitive Guide” on LinkedIn:

 Over 40k people saw that post: